-That metafiction is fiction about fiction is nothing new under the sun.
-Nevertheless, before going into the analysis proper of the way in which the metafictional text articulates, mention should be made of the at least two types of postmodernism differentiated by the organization of the narrative material and their vision: a playful, self-ironical and parodic postmodernism, the features of which are narrative discontinuity, open, even ostentatious, display of the narrative strategies and compositional procedures, parody of the literary conventions and the challenging of the reader (as in Barth, Pynchon, Vonnegut or Barthelme), and a second postmodernism, imaginative or anthropocentric, centering on a human being striving to recover the symbolic imagination and visions (as in Fowles, Murdoch or Styron).
+Before going into the analysis proper of the way in which the metafictional text articulates, we consider it necessary to mention that, in our opinion there are at least two types of postmodernism that differ from one another both through organization of the narrative material and their vision: a playful, self-ironical and parodic postmodernism, the features of which are narrative discontinuity, open, even ostentatious, display of the narrative strategies and the compositional procedures, parody of the literary conventions and the challenging of the reader (as in Barth, Pynchon, Vonnegut or Barthelme); on the other hand, there is a second postmodernism, one that Carmen Muşat (2002) labels as imaginative/ anthropocentric, concentrating on the human being, in an attempt at recovering the symbolic imagination and visions (as in Fowles, Murdoch or Styron).

-Heterogeneity being one of the characteristics of postmodernism, most often than not the two types contaminate each other, so that none of the writers mentioned for either of the types is unfamiliar with the devices used by the ones in the other category.
-The distinction is necessary only if we consider the dominant of the text, the author's preference for one set of devices or another.
+Heterogeneity being one of the characteristics of postmodernism, most often than not the two types contaminate each other, so that none of the writers mentioned for either of the types is unfamiliar with the devices used by their "co-workers" in the other category.
+The distinction is necessary only if we consider the dominant of the text, the author's preference for one series of devices or the other.

-Metafictional novels overtly reveal their fictionality and reflect on their own status and narrative procedures.
-Within this self-reflective category, Linda Hutcheon distinguishes between overt, diegetic metafiction (that takes as main theme its status, rules and the very process of narration) and covert, linguistic metafiction (that suggests through language games, parody and intertextual references, the inability of language to function as a means of communication or, even more important than this, its ability to create other worlds, alternative to and more meaningful than the 'real' one).
-[1]
+Metafictional novels are the ones to overtly reveal their fictionality and reflect on their own status and narrative procedures.
+Within this self-reflective category, Linda Hutcheon distinguishes between overt, diegetic, metafiction that takes as a main theme its own status, rules and the very process of narration, and covert, linguistic, metafiction that suggests through language games, parody and intertextual references, the inability of language to function as a means of communication or, even more important than this, its ability to create other worlds, alternative to and more meaningful than the "real" one (Hutcheon, 1980).

-This second category of novels, of a bewildering type and unlike the traditional realistic one, breaks the illusion that what it tells about is an objective reality, truthfully reflected in language; instead, its purpose is to raise questions and pose problems, to tease the readers out of their easy acceptance of the traditional and pre-established modes of thinking, to invite them to take part in the literary game.
-In what the area that explores the relationship between fiction and reality is concerned, however vigorous the post-structuralist insistence to see fiction, as well as literature in general, as a free game of signifieds with no signifiers, the metafictional novel makes an open invitation at finding answers for a set of unexpected and startling questions: is there a reality ontologically separate and different from our linguistic consciousness?
-And if there is, can we know it without altering it by our knowledge?
-And if we can, can we 'render' it in language?
-And if we can, does this rendering correspond to give a truthful view of that ontologically different reality that we have assumed to exist?
-Or are we fooling ourselves in believing that there is such a reality, when in reality we are locked up in the prison-house of language, in the reading gaol?
-(Kums in Bignami & Patey 1996: 151)
+This second category of novels, of a bewildering type, unlike the traditional realistic one, breaks the illusion that what it tells about is an objective reality, truthfully reflected in language; instead, its purpose is to raise questions and pose problems, to tease the readers out of their easy acceptance of the traditional and pre-established modes of thinking, to invite them to take part in the literary game.
+As the area that explores the relationship between fiction and reality is concerned, however vigorous the post-structuralist insistence to see fiction (as well as literature, in general) as a free game of signifiers with no signifieds, the metafictional novel makes an open invitation at finding answers for a set of unexpected and startling questions: